 Our upcoming Villa Visits have been canceled until further notice due to the health concerns of the Coronavirus.
 This was a recommendation from the State of Minnesota for all nursing homes.
 I will let you know when the restriction has been lifted.
 Till then, they are in our thoughts and prayers to remain happy and healthy!

 In celebration of Earth Day, we will be collecting clean recyclable items.
 If you have any plastic bottles, cereal boxes, smaller cardboard boxes, tin cans, cardboard tubes, etc., please clean them and send them to school.
 (Basically, anything you typically recycle.)
 During the middle of the month, we will do a project with only recycled items.
 The more of a variety that we have the better!
 (No pop cans please.)
 Thank you for your help!

 Your child's nightly homework is to read at least 5-15 minutes per night to be marked on their Reading Calendar.
 This number will increase as your child becomes a better reader!

 Math homework comes home daily.
 Please assist your child with this as needed.
 No homework will be sent home on Fridays and when we have a test or another form of assessment.

-We have Phy Ed. on Tuesday and Thursday.
+We have Phy Ed. on Monday and Wednesday.
 Please make sure your child has tennis shoes to wear on these days.

 **It is highly recommend that students have appropriate shoes for running and playing safely at recess time too!**